-Robert Smith and his comrades are playing festivals next year..
-But why did this unique band end up with that name?
-And what were they known as BEFORE they were The Cure?
+Robert Smith and his comrades have been inducted into the Rock & Roll Hall Of Fame - but why did this unique band end up with that name?

 Frontman Robert Smith remains the only member to have been present in The Cure’s constantly-changing line-up.
 The activity comes around the time of Smith’s first shows under the name “The Cure”.
 But did he come up with that name… or did the band have another identity altogether at the beginning?